lesun90/raspberrypi-realTime-temperature-plot/README.md

 nmap -sn 192.168.1.0/24
 ```

-Open web browser, type in that address with the port number
+Open web browser, type in that address with the port number (port number defined in app.js)
 ```
 192.168.1.9:5000
 ```